 Ever heard the old saying ‘don’t eat cheese before bed or you’ll have nightmares?’.
 Your digestion is a delicate process that requires energy.
 When you lay down to sleep, you’re sending signals to your body that it’s time to shut down for the night.
 Snacking before bed results in slower digestion time and might keep you awake.
 Your quality of sleep is determined by many factors including your diet, anxiety levels, and exercise regimen.

-Eating Before Bed: Weight Gain & Weight Loss
+Eating Before Bed: Weight Gain and Weight Loss

 There are few studies on eating at night and weight gain/loss.
 However, if you’re eating your regular daily meals and snacks with additional snacking before bed, this could lead to taking in slightly more of your daily calorie load.
 Conversely, if you don’t eat much during the day and then eat a large meal before bed.
 You could be putting yourself at risk of calorie deficit resulting in weight loss.
 Regardless of your lifestyle, eating habits, and sleep schedule, it’s best to allow your body plenty of time to digest your food.